Educating Children God’s Way

 The Purpose of Education

-However, unlike the Hebrews, for most societies’ education was about teaching children to become responsible citizens who could contribute to civic life.
+However, unlike the Hebrews, in most societies, education focused on teaching children to become responsible citizens who could contribute to civic life.
 The Greeks, for example, believed that “an educated individual was one who could assume responsible living and hold a contributing role in greater society” (Anthony and Benson, 2011, p.
 53).
-In contemporary America John Dewey developed what has been called the theory of Progressive Education.
-His philosophy of education is based on pragmatism and encouraged an experiential approach to education that also sought to prepare students to become effective citizens in a democracy (Moghal, n.d.).
+In contemporary America, John Dewey developed what has been called the theory of Progressive Education.
+His philosophy of education is grounded in pragmatism and encourages an experiential approach that also prepares students to become effective citizens in a democracy (Moghal, n.d.).
 However, unlike the Greeks (whose educational emphasis revolved around tradition), for Dewey, the purpose of education was to enable students to navigate life through their own experiences (Chambliss, 2003, p.
 2).
-His education philosophy was based on the idea that truth is defined by the individual not the larger community he/she is a part of.
+His educational philosophy was based on the idea that truth is defined by the individual, not by the larger community they are part of.
 Their experience of life, when reconstituted towards the larger good of society, can contribute to society’s progress, but for Dewey, the goal was the individual’s progress.
-The ancient Hebrews also wanted to develop responsible citizens, but with an entirely different goal than the Greeks or our own contemporary society.
+The ancient Hebrews also sought to develop responsible citizens, but with a very different goal than the Greeks or our contemporary society.
 The goal of education for the Hebrews was to lead citizens to be faithful to God.
-An individual’s contribution to society was proportional to their faithfulness in walking with and obeying God; and faithfulness to God ensured blessings for the community as a whole (Walter, 1997).
+An individual’s contribution to society was proportional to their faithfulness in walking with and obeying God, and faithfulness to God ensured blessings for the community as a whole (Walter, 1997).

 The Goal of Education

-In all three societies the method of education was defined by its goal.
-For the Greeks, and one can argue our own society, the goal of producing productive citizens that contribute to the polis demand a professional class of educators that deliver specialized knowledge.
-Greeks focused on the outcome for the community, while Americans focus on the outcome for the individual.
-For the Hebrews, however, the goal of producing a person of faith that walked with God demanded an entirely different process of education.
+In all three societies, the method of education was defined by its goal.
+For the Greeks, and one can argue our own society, the goal of producing productive citizens that contribute to the polis demands a professional class of educators that delivers specialized knowledge.
+Greeks focused on the community’s outcome, while Americans focused on the individual’s outcome.
+For the Hebrews, however, the goal of producing a person of faith who walked with God demanded an entirely different educational process.
 Hence, the Hebrews believed that education was the responsibility of the family (Guterman & Neuman, 2017).
-And while the Hebrews also wanted a productive citizen, their definition of a productive citizen varied greatly from the Greeks or contemporary America.
-Where the Greeks wanted citizens who could contribute to, and promote the civic life of the community, the Hebrews wanted a citizen who would uphold the cultic life of the community.
+And while the Hebrews also wanted a productive citizen, their definition of a productive citizen varied greatly from that of the Greeks or contemporary America.
+Where the Greeks wanted citizens who could contribute to and promote the civic life of the community, the Hebrews wanted a citizen who would uphold the cultic life of the community.
 For the Greeks, the goal was integration into society for the sake of society.
-For Americans the goal is integration into society for the sake of the individual.
+For Americans, the goal is integration into society for the individual’s sake.
 But for the Hebrews, the goal was personal responsibility before God.
 Any integration into society was proportional to their personal commitment to YHWH.
 Hence, the Greeks promoted the good of the polis, contemporary America promotes the good of the individual, but the Hebrews promoted the glory of God (cf. Gen. 12:1-2; Hab.
 2:14; Mal.
 1:11).

 The Process of Education

 Further, the processes are as varied as are the respective societies’ understanding of metaphysical reality.
 For the Greeks, life was defined by the gods.
 Appeasing the gods was necessary, but the gods were not an integral part of personal life (Grant, 1989, p.
 73).
 In other words, people did not interact with the gods on a personal basis.
 In contemporary America, metaphysics is defined by naturalism (Reinert, 1939).
 The prevailing ideology posits that life is a product of what can be seen.
 Hence, there is no personal dimension to metaphysical reality.
-Like Greek culture, American education seeks what can be known, and the process of education, based on pragmatism, reflects that belief.
-Professionals transmit knowledge that will benefit either the community (the Greeks) or the individual (contemporary American culture), but the transmission of knowledge is what is important.
+Like Greek culture, American education seeks what can be known, and the educational process, grounded in pragmatism, reflects that belief.
+Professionals transmit knowledge that benefits either the community (the Greeks) or the individual (contemporary American culture), but the transmission of knowledge is what matters.

 However, for the Hebrews, reality is defined by a personal God that seeks to walk in fellowship with individual people.
 Therefore, because metaphysical reality is defined by a personal God, the educational process of the Hebrews was defined by personal relationships that reflected what is metaphysically real.
-Instead of professionals teaching what was useful, the Hebrews used parents to teach was what relational.
+Instead of professionals teaching what was useful, the Hebrews used parents to teach what was relational.
 In other words, to understand the nature of reality, it was necessary that their educational process reflect that reality.
-According to the Hebrews, the nature of reality is defined by a personal God that can be known through love (Anthony and Benson, 2011).
+According to the Hebrews, reality is defined by a personal God who can be known through love (Anthony and Benson, 2011).
 While knowledge is important, true knowledge is not obtained until one learns to love God.
 All knowledge must be filtered through the lens of that relationship.
-Hence, foundational for the Hebrew mind was learning that knowledge is relational in nature.
+Hence, foundational to the Hebrew mind was learning that knowledge is relational.
 Therefore, knowledge was transmitted through a love relationship that could approximate the relationship God desired for his people – through the family (Gal 4:6-7).
 God loves his people as a mother and father love their son or daughter.
 To experience the knowledge of God, then, the student must first learn what relational knowledge looks like in the context of family.
-Hence parents, not professionals, were to teach and reflect the nature of God in their daily interactions (Anthony and Benson, 2011, p.
+Hence, parents, not professionals, were to teach and reflect the nature of God in their daily interactions (Anthony and Benson, 2011, p.
 23).

-For the Christian community to effectively teach their children, this distinction must be understood.
+For the Christian community to effectively teach its children, this distinction must be understood.
 American culture is ultimately an heir of Greek culture (Pearcey, 2004).
 But Christian culture (based on biblical revelation) is the heir of Hebrew culture.
-Unfortunately, the American educational system is taken for granted in Christian circles, and even in Christian churches.
+Unfortunately, the American educational system is taken for granted in Christian circles and even in Christian churches.
 The impersonal nature of knowledge and its transmission may impart useful, pragmatic knowledge, but it cannot impart relational knowledge that is foundational to understanding both God and his Word.
 Further, the method utilized to teach communicates something about metaphysical reality.
 In other words, pedagogy can influence one’s worldview (Lindemann, 2016).
-If knowledge is grounded in pragmatism and utilitarianism (or even naturalism) then one’s worldview will not rise above the cold indifferent view that knowledge is defined by what is useful and/or beneficial (Dreher, 2016, p.
+If knowledge is grounded in pragmatism and utilitarianism (or even naturalism), then one’s worldview will not rise above the cold, indifferent view that knowledge is defined by what is useful and/or beneficial (Dreher, 2016, p.
 149).
-In this view, knowledge is to be discovered and manipulated to change or enhance one’s environment, so Dewey.
-However, if knowledge is grounded in a metaphysical reality that is relational then one’s worldview will rise above what is seen and embrace a holistic view of life that understands that knowledge is not about what can be used as a first priority, but about who is there.
+In this view, knowledge is to be discovered and manipulated to change or enhance one’s environment, according to Dewey.
+However, if knowledge is grounded in a relational metaphysical reality, then one’s worldview will rise above what is seen and embrace a holistic view of life that understands that knowledge is not about what can be used as a first priority, but about who is there.
 This is not to suggest that all knowledge is only relational.
 Indeed, scripture clearly teaches that knowledge is both personal and propositional (Wright, 1996, p.
 95).
-However, as defined by scripture, knowledge begins by seeing the Other(s) before it sees things (Deut.
+However, as scripture defines it, knowledge begins by seeing the Other(s) before seeing things (Deut.
 6:4; John 13:35; 1 Cor.
 13:1; Rev. 2:4).
 The nature of love demands this.
 In God’s eyes, love comes first.
 Therefore, relational knowledge precedes propositional knowledge.
 Propositional knowledge is encompassed within relational knowledge and is used to define one’s proper response and way of life before God (see Psalm 119).
 Therefore, to properly see the Other(s) and walk in faith before God, one best learns about God relationally (Matt.
 22:35-40; Romans 13:8-10).

 The Educational Imperative